Rock Revolution: Reception

 The PS3 and Xbox 360 versions of Rock Revolution hold an aggregate score of 38/100 on Metacritic, indicating "generally unfavorable reviews".
 Critics compared the game to Guitar Hero and Rock Band by acknowledging general shortcomings and differences, such as its on-screen presentation of notes (eschewing the angled "highway" originating from Guitar Hero for a flat, vertical tablature-like display similar to the GuitarFreaks series, and the bass pedal on drums being represented by a separate lane, rather than as a bar stretching across the entire track like on Rock Band), as well as the layout and size of the pads on the game's drum controller.
 Rock Revolution was also criticized for having a soundtrack smaller than that of its competition, and consisting almost entirely of cover versions (in contrast to Guitar Hero World Tour and Rock Band 2, which both featured only master recordings).

 GameSpot criticized aspects of Rock Revolutions core gameplay, including the presentation of notes (arguing that it gives less time for players to react), inaccurate song charting, and "unusually small" timing windows.
-The career mode was also criticized for lacking narrative or character customization, and that the studio was the "one redeeming mode" of the game (but noting that songs created in the mode couldn't be played or shared in-game, as with Guitar Hero World Tour).
+The career mode was also criticized for lacking narrative or character customization, and for being the "one redeeming mode" of the game (but noting that songs created in the mode couldn't be played or shared in-game, unlike in Guitar Hero World Tour).
 In conclusion, it was argued that Rock Revolution did not live up to the expectation of quality associated with Konami's other rhythm games, and that "if Rock Revolution came out two or three years ago, it might have been revolutionary, but in 2008, it's not even relevant".